aydinmercan/dumb-jose/README.md

 * Just enough JWT for people to speak commonly encountered OAuth 2.0 and alike.
 * Don't allow for any of the sharp edges.
 * Allow for binding domain parameters as much as possible to the public keys.
+* Extensive test coverage even if a particular case seems pedantic, guaranteed to be handled properly and/or improbable to be problematic.

 ## Non-Goals